 By Kate Garber and Mohammad Eazaz Khan, SNL Financial staff writers

-This article originally appeared on SNL Financial’s website under the title, "Out west, CRE spurs small bank lending"
+This article originally appeared on SNL Financial’s website under the title, "Banks continue to deal with HELOC 'hangover' in Q1'16"

 - Banking Exchange to Host A Second Panel on Faster Payments

 - Branch News: BMO Harris Buys Commercial Office, Citizens Bank Adds WV Locations

 - Big Banks Outperform Regions in Mobile Apps, Says Survey